-- Recursive query: A DNS client needs that the DNS server must respond to the client according to the error messages or requested resource record in case a resolver is not able to find a record.
+- Recursive query: A DNS client needs the DNS server to respond to the client according to the error messages or requested resource record in case a resolver cannot find a record.

-- Iterative query: A DNS client provides administration to the DNS server for returning the best answer possible.
-In case the queried DNS server doesn't have an appropriate match for a query name, then it will return the referral to the DNS server authoritative for the domain namespace's lower level.
+- Iterative query: A DNS client administers the DNS server to return the best answer possible.
+If the queried DNS server doesn't have an appropriate match for a query name, it will return the referral to the DNS server authoritative for the domain namespace's lower level.
 A DNS client then makes a specific query to a referral address, and this process continues with the additional DNS server down that query chain until a timeout or error occurs.

-- Non-recursive query: This DNS query occurs when the DNS resolver client queries a specific DNS server for the record that it can access if it's authoritative for a specific record or a record present in its cache.
-Particularly, the DNS server will easily Cache the DNS record for preventing additional bandwidth usage and load on the upstream server.
+- Non-recursive query: This DNS query occurs when the DNS resolver client queries a specific DNS server for the record it can access if it's authoritative for a specific record or a record in its cache.
+Particularly, the DNS server will easily Cache the DNS record to prevent additional bandwidth usage and load on the upstream server.

 DNS resource record is a basic information element for any Domain Name system, so they are entries in a DNS database that offers information regarding hosts.
-All records store in the Zone Files at a DNS server, so these are some common DNS records:
+All records are stored in the Zone Files at a DNS server, so these are some common DNS records:

 - IP Version 6 Address records (AAAA): This type of record holds a specific hostname and corresponding IPv6 address.